JoshAshby/Bones/README.md

 ### Frontend Styles

-There is a [Tailwind CSS](https://tailwindcss.com/) setup for styling.
+There is a [Tailwind CSS v2](https://tailwindcss.com/) setup for styling.
 Make style changes to `app/styles.css` and then run tailwind to regnerate the styles file.

 ```shell